PreviousPreviousHomeNext

 11 March

 Troops fire on crowds.
-The Duma urges action – Tsar dissolves the Duma.
+The Duma urges action – Tsar orders the Duma to dissolve, but is ignored.

 12 March

-Soldiers and workers set up the ‘Petrograd Soviet’ of 2,500 elected deputies (i.e. the Tsar’s government had fallen/ Russia had 2 governments)
+Soldiers and workers set up the ‘Petrograd Soviet’ of 2,500 elected deputies as an alternative government

 13 March